Las Vegas Aces win first WNBA title, Chelsea Gray named MVP

 INCLUSIVE ORGANIZATIONS

 Before the game, both coaches reflected on the makeup of organizations in the Final.
-The Aces are led by Hammon and two Black women executives in general manager Nikki Williams and Nikki Fargas, president of business operations.
-The Sun are owned by the Mohegan Tribe, has a woman president in Jen Rizzotti and are coached by Curt Miller, a gay man.
+The Aces are led by Hammon and two Black women executives in general manager Natalie Williams and Nikki Fargas, president of business operations.
+The Sun are owned by the Mohegan Tribe, have a woman president in Jen Rizzotti and are coached by Curt Miller, a gay man.

 “You can make a lot better picture with a box full of crayons than just a pencil,” she said.

-Note: This story has been corrected to show the Aces’ general manager’s first name is Natalie.